 Which Method Should Your Business Use?

-The capital budgeting methods discussed above all have advantages and disadvantages.
+The capital budgeting methods and metrics discussed above all have advantages and disadvantages.
 Some are computational while others are more qualitative and process-oriented.
-Determining which approach to use is really a matter of the specific situation, the sophistication of the person or team evaluating a project and the company’s objective.
-In addition, the size of the capital spending relative to the available funds might make more sophisticated analysis appropriate.
+Determining which approach to use is really a matter of the specific situation, the sophistication of the person or team evaluating a project, and the company’s objective.
+In addition, the size of the capital spending relative to the available funds might make a more sophisticated analysis appropriate.
 In other cases, simpler methods can be beneficial when time is of the essence.
 In practice, a company might use several of the techniques.

 Capital Budgeting Best Practices